Up On The Roof

 “Design is limited,” said Droz.
 “Roofs are not meant to support a lot of weight.
 So, a lot of times these designs end up being this very thin layer of non-native plants.
 They are still good, and can catch storm water, but they’re not as sightly to look at and don’t provide many benefits, such as thriving habitats for pollination and things like that.”

 Droz initially learned about green roofs as part of a multi-disciplinary design team consisting of undergraduates, graduate students, and faculty from CAED, Biological Sciences, and Geology.
-The team was funded by a grant from the Environmental Protection Agency to Dr. Reid Coffman, associate professor the College of Architecture and Environmental Design (CAED), Dr. Christopher Blackwood, Professor of Biological Sciences, Dr. Rui Liu, Assistant Professor in CAED, and Dr. Anne Jefferson, Associate Professor of Geology.
+The team was funded by a grant from the Environmental Protection Agency to Dr. Reid Coffman, associate professor in the College of Architecture and Environmental Design (CAED); Dr. Christopher Blackwood, professor of Biological Sciences; Dr. Rui Liu, assistant professor in CAED; and Dr. Anne Jefferson, associate professor of Geology.
 The team met weekly during the 2014-2015 school year.
-After hours of sketching out, modifying, and testing ideas, they eventually developed a new type of plant and soil-based technology to reduce stormwater runoff and enhance biodiversity that could be deployed in a variety of situations, from roofs to industrial brownfields.
-The design project culminated in a presentation at the 2015 EPA P3-People, Prosperity, and Plant Design Competition in Washington, D.C.
-From there, Droz, Blackwood, and Coffman set out to answer another question: is there a way to make roof-top gardens better?
+After hours of sketching out, modifying and testing ideas, they eventually developed a new type of plant and soil-based technology to reduce stormwater runoff and enhance biodiversity that could be deployed in a variety of situations, from roofs to industrial brownfields.
+The design project culminated in a presentation at the 2015 EPA P3-People, Prosperity and Plant Design Competition in Washington, D.C.
+From there, Droz, Blackwood and Coffman set out to answer another question: Is there a way to make roof-top gardens better?

 Their quest took them to the heart of the Midwest, where they toured and sampled nearly 50 roofs.
 In Minnesota, the team explored the rooftop of the American Swedish Institute in Minneapolis, the St. Paul Fire Headquarters and another on top of the Minneapolis Central Library.
 She also toured the gardens atop the Peggy Notebaert Nature Museum and the Hyatt Regency building in Chicago.